 University gives you the opportunity to expand your horizons and meet new and exciting people.
 Put in the effort to get involved, and you may find you have made the friendships of a lifetime.

 Students tell us the people they meet first at university often become friends for life.
-If you are living in university accommodation, the group of people you share a flat with can be a rich source of support, information, and fun.
+If you are living in university accommodation, the group of people you share a flat with can be a great source of support, information, and fun.

 If you need a little extra support, student advisers are available through the Student Mentor Scheme to help you with any issues, big or small.
 You can contact the Student Mentor Scheme by emailing firstname.lastname@example.org.

 Many students make friends within their discipline.
 Induction sessions held at the beginning of the year offer good opportunities to meet and get to know your peers, so make sure you attend your induction sessions as a priority.
-Look out for these on the Welcome events timetable (available from mid-August).
+Look out for these on the Welcome events timetable.

 The Guild of Students offers over 200 student societies for everything from music to circus skills.
 Keep up a current interest or try something completely new!

 If you're interested in sport, Birmingham is a great place to be.
 With support and facilities for over 50 team and individual sports, you're bound to find a club to suit you.